qiqi-helloworld/ABSGD/README.md

 ----------------------------------------------
 With the assistant of ABSGD, we achieve ***1st in ResNet50*** (4th of 16 in total) in the [iWildCam](https://wilds.stanford.edu/leaderboard/) out of distribution changllenge, Oct 2022.
 The code repo is provided in the [wilds-competition](https://github.com/qiqi-helloworld/ABSGD/tree/main/wilds-competition).

-The package has been released, to install:
+Package has been released, to install:
 ```
 pip3 install absgd
 ```
-Training tutorial and examples:
+ABSGD Package: Training tutorial and examples:
-Package
 ----------
 ```python
 >>> from absgd.losses import ABLoss